bstag/ClickUpApiMcpLib/CONTRIBUTING.md

 ```

 If a specific identifier is implicitly contained in a lower-level ID (e.g., `taskId` uniquely identifies the list), you may omit the higher-level IDs **only if** the ClickUp API endpoint does not require them.

 ---

+## DTO Naming Conventions

+To ensure consistency and improve discoverability across the SDK, Data Transfer Objects (DTOs) should follow a specific naming scheme:

+1.  **Request DTOs**:
+    *   Classes used as request bodies for API operations (typically for `POST` or `PUT` methods) MUST be suffixed with `Request`.
+    *   The convention is `ServiceNameOperationRequest`.
+For example, a DTO to create a task would be named `CreateTaskRequest`.
+If the service is implicitly known (e.g., `TasksService`), it might be shortened, but the operation and `Request` suffix are key.
+    *   Example: `CreateTaskRequest`, `UpdateListRequest`.

+2.  **Response DTOs**:
+    *   Classes that model the direct response from an API operation (typically for `GET`, `POST`, `PUT`, or `DELETE` methods that return data) MUST be suffixed with `Response`.
+    *   The convention is `ServiceNameOperationResponse`.
+For example, the response from an operation that retrieves a specific task would be `GetTaskResponse`.
+    *   Example: `GetTaskResponse`, `CreateFolderResponse`.

+3.  **Nested/Component Models**:
+    *   Models that are part of a larger request or response DTO, but are not top-level request/response DTOs themselves, should have descriptive names but generally AVOID the `Request` or `Response` suffix unless they themselves could also function as standalone request/response DTOs for other specific operations.
+    *   Suffixes like `Dto`, `Details`, `Info`, `Model`, `Body`, `Payload` should generally be avoided for new models in favor of more descriptive names or by adhering to the `Request`/`Response` suffix rule if they are indeed top-level DTOs.
+Existing models with these suffixes are being progressively refactored.

+This convention helps in quickly identifying the purpose of a model (request, response, or general component) and its associated API operation.

+---